-The past month or so hasn’t been easy for Tennesseans.
+The past few weeks have not been easy for Tennesseans.
 In fact, for many citizens, it’s been downright terrible.
 From the coronavirus pandemic shutting down most of the country, to vicious hailstorms and damaging tornadoes, our area is suffering and many have experienced both personal and property loss.

 If your home suffered hail damage

 If you believe your home has suffered damage, the first thing you should do is check your insurance policy to ensure you’re covered.
 Next, have a reliable, verified roofing contractor check your roof for damage.
 The contractor will later meet with an insurance adjuster to verify the extent of the damage.

 Although we all rely on our insurance – it’s the reason we pay our premiums – to protect us in the event of a disaster, hail and weather damage claims are notoriously hard to resolve.
 Many policyholders end up settling for far less than they are owed.

 Tactics insurance companies use to delay or deny your claim

 Unfortunately, some insurance companies put their bottom line over doing what they are contractually obligated to do.
 When this happens, they may try to lowball you or simply deny your claim, hoping you will either settle or give up.
 Some of these tactics include:

 - Denying hail caused the damage

 - Failing to communicate with you

 - Undervaluing your losses